vitessio/website/content/en/docs/20.0/reference/programs/vtctldclient/vtctldclient_GetTopologyPath.md

 ### Options

 ```
+      --data-as-json   If true, only the data is output and it is in JSON format rather than prototext.
   -h, --help           help for GetTopologyPath
+      --version int    The version of the path's key to get.
+If not specified, the latest version is returned.
 ```

 ### Options inherited from parent commands